 Researchers looked at those with sleep apnea, and those who followed protocol and started cause correction, stayed off Alzheimer’s for 10 years.

 Here are some other health and social implications with respect to sleep.

 Alcohol and sleep.
 This is a biggie!

 Many use alcohol as a sleep aid.
 This is most misunderstood concept when it comes to this topic.
 We hear it all the time, “I Just want to take the edge off with a night cap….”

 Using Alcohol to help you get to sleep?
 Think again.
 Alcohol impacts sleep in 3 major ways:

 Consuming alcohol before you sleep will increase your resting heart rate and respiration.
 This can raise your core body temperature or keep it from being lowered.
 For ideal sleep we need to drop core temp 3 degrees.
 Did you ever notice why it’s so hard to sleep well on those hot humid nights?

 Daylight Savings Time and Heart Disease

-As son as you are under-slept you start to see increases in adrenaline, a decrease in growth hormones and increases cortisol.
-Research tell us that when cortisol increases and growth hormone decreases it can predisposed someone to cardio vascular disease.?
+As soon as you are under-slept you start to see increases in adrenaline, a decrease in growth hormones and increases cortisol.
+Research tell us that when cortisol increases and growth hormone decreases it can predisposed someone to cardio vascular disease.